icamys/whois-parser/README.md

     },
     ```

-1. If `Address` not nil, any other address regexes except `Address` will be ignored:
+1. If `Address` is not nil, any other address regexes except `Address` will be ignored:

     ```
     registrantRegex: &RegistrantRegex{